CoalDev/gmail-cookies-research/README.md

 Gmail:
  - `ihilov.lior@gmail.com`
- - Multi-factor authentication
+ - Multi-factor authentication (Google Authenticator + Phone verifications)
  - Connected to my phone
- - Very old and legit account
+ - Old account that is known to be from Israel

 ---------
 ## Setup Notes